syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-convert-the-required-range-in-excel-to-pdf.md

 ---
-title: How to convert specific range in Excel worksheet to PDF? | Syncfusion
+title: Convert the required range in Excel to PDF | Syncfusion
-description: This page shows how to convert the required range of Excel to PDF using Syncfusion .NET Excel library (XlsIO).
+description: This page shows how to convert the required range of Excel to PDF using the Syncfusion .NET Excel library (XlsIO).
 platform: File-formats
 control: XlsIO
 documentation: UG
 ---

-# How to convert the required range of Excel to PDF?
+# How to convert the required range in Excel to PDF?

 A specific range in an Excel worksheet can be converted to PDF by applying page breaks to that particular range and copying it to a new worksheet for conversion.
 The following code snippet explains this